top of page

 Original Drawings by Bodley and Garner

-However, tragedy struck in 1941 when the German Luftwaffe's bombardment of London saw two bombs devastate the cathedral's dome.
+Tragedy struck in 1941 when the German Luftwaffe's bombardment of London saw two bombs devastate the cathedral's dome.

 While much of the chancel lay in ruins, the Piccirilli reredos and altar miraculously survived.
 Yet, during subsequent reconstructions, it was deemed that the Piccirilli panels were excessively catholic for Anglican preferences.
 Consequently, they were either sold or, astonishingly, left on the sidewalk for anyone to claim.

-Decades later, some of the other panels reemerged and were auctioned off at a renowned New York auction house.
-In an interesting turn of events, between the completion of their iconic work and Queen Victoria's Golden Jubilee, the Piccirilli brothers embarked from Liverpool, crossing the vast ocean.
+Decades later, some other panels reemerged and were auctioned off at a renowned New York auction house.
+In an exciting turn of events, between the completion of their iconic work and Queen Victoria's Golden Jubilee, the Piccirilli brothers embarked from Liverpool, crossing the vast ocean.
 This journey marked the beginning of a fresh chapter, with the rest of the Piccirilli family soon following in their wake.

-29 views0 comments
+135 views0 comments

 Recent Posts